LOVE them as we do, Saints will never be considered one of the most attractive of football clubs.

-As I’m sure you heard, some of the uber-rich owners want to do away with relegation and promotion.
+As I’m sure you heard, some of the uber-rich owners want to do away with relegation

 It’s not something that is going to happen any time soon – if at all – but it does underline the way clubs outside the elite are seen.

 By pulling up the ladder and the snake, the Premier League could protect itself while condemning everyone else.

 should be free to negotiate their own TV deals and the strong-arm tactics that forced the Football League turkeys to vote for Christmas in the shape of an overhaul of the academy rules, these are worrying times for the future of football.